 Rising 4th and 5th Grades

-Big Money, Big Decisions: The Government and You – full, accepting applications for waiting list
+Big Money, Big Decisions: The Government and You –available

 Do you know someone in the military?
 Do you or your friends attend a public school?
 Do you like the park?
 Have you ever wondered who provides funds for these luxuries? — The government does!
 But, how does the government afford to provide these resources?
 Why does it get involved in providing services and supports, and how does the government make spending decisions?
 Why do local and state governments fund certain programs while the federal government funds others?
 We will address these questions and more as we investigate the U.S. governmental structure and a topic that is important to everyone–MONEY!
 After an introduction to the levels of government and spending, we will take on the role of policy consultants to investigate our federal budget, examine and create proposals for how to spend government funds, and then debate the fairness and impact of each proposal.
 Get ready to grapple with issues government leaders face as we tackle the topic of money!

 A truck carrying an unidentified liquid has crashed on a busy highway and has started to leak its liquid into a nearby creek.
 The city is counting on you to make sure there are no negative repercussions from this spill!
 In this class you will take on the role of an environmental scientist.
 How are you going to isolate the spill?
 What experiments will you need to conduct to determine if the liquid is dangerous?
 How will you keep people and animals in the surrounding environment safe?
 Through a series of role-play examples, scientific experimentation, and the study of complex systems, you will learn about acid and base chemistry as you solve key problems related to the spill.
 We will examine the damaging effects that such an event can have on the ecosystem, economy, and human transportation.
 Are you ready for the challenge of coming up with an appropriate solution?
 The city needs your help!

 Rising 6th and 7th Grades